hapax/hapax.github.io/assets/teaching.md

 Every day, for a couple of hours, you and your classmates would trudge through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-If the class complained that the walk was boring or pointless or too long, the teacher would reply that walking was an important life skill.
+Whenever the class complained that the walk was boring or pointless or too long, and who hikes in real life anyway, the teacher would reply in a monotone that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!
+But privately, teach had to admit: two hours in the scrubland every day for six years did seem excessive.

 <figure>
     <div style="text-align:center"><img src